david-enovone/notes/Enovone/Research/Why Testing.md

 - Fixing tests means I'm slower to release
 - Having to learn new testing framework is something extra that isn't working on new features
 - If I test my work before I ship it, why would I need automated tests?
+- Devs should be trusted to write good code that doesn't break

 ## Value of Testing